-Street food is a popular way to eat in many parts of the world.
+Street food is a popular food in many parts of the world.
 It’s a quick and easy way to get some delicious local food without having to go to a full restaurant.
 Street food can be found in many different styles and options.

 Some of the most well-known street foods include tacos in Mexico, Zapiekanka in Poland, Dan Dan noodles in China, and Shawarma in Middle Eastern countries.
 Some of the most popular Oslo street foods include:

 Grilled Norwegian Hot Dogs can be found throughout the city.
-Look for vendors serving “pølse” (sausage) with various toppings like crispy onions, ketchup, mustard, and remoulade.
-These hot dogs are affordable, tasty, and perfect for a quick bite on the go. having a hotdog is a must do in Oslo.
+Look for vendors serving “pølse” (sausage) with toppings like crispy onions, ketchup, mustard, and remoulade.
+These hot dogs are affordable, tasty, and perfect for a quick bite on the go.
+Having a hotdog is a must-do in Oslo.

-Fiskekaker is a Norwegian fish cake made from a combination of fish, potatoes, and spices.
+Fiskekaker is a Norwegian fish cake made from fish, potatoes, and spices.
 They are often served in a bun or with mashed potatoes and peas.
 They offer a delicious and unique seafood experience.

 Expert travel with teens advice: All the essential items your teens should have for vacation

 There are so many frequently asked questions about destinations, especially from families travelling with teenagers.